-ARU’s mission – Transforming lives through innovative, inclusive and entrepreneurial education and research – has inclusion at its heart, and we take huge pride in the diversity of our student body, with around a third of our students identifying as BAME.
-And yet we know that we are not immune to systemic racism: at ARU, as across the university sector, the evidence tells us that we must do more to achieve equality of experience and outcomes for our Black, Asian and Minority Ethnic students.
+ARU’s mission – Transforming lives through innovative, inclusive and entrepreneurial education and research – has inclusion at its heart, and we take huge pride in the diversity of our student body, with around a third of our students identifying as Black, Asian and minority ethnic.

 Professor Roderick Watkins, Vice Chancellor

 If you have been affected by any incident of harassment or discrimination, please report it using our Unsilenced tool.
 We are absolutely committed to ensuring that everyone in our community is treated with dignity and respect.